markovejnovic/CancelLeague/README.md

 So the obvious solution is to disable myself from playing league when I'm not playing with my friends.
 That's where `CancelLeague` comes in:

-1. CancelLeague is a discord bot that allows everyone except blacklisted people to buy me time.
+1. CancelLeague is a discord bot that allows everyone except blacklisted people to buy me time (so I can't buy myself time).
-2. CancelLeague is a system windows process (meaning if it dies, the system BSODs).
+2. CancelLeague is a system windows process (meaning if it dies, the system BSODs) (so I can't just kill the process).
 3. CancelLeague should be run on start to make sure that the moment you boot up, you are banned from playing League.

 ## Code quality